kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

   }
 }
 ```
-In this function, it refers to total food number in oven. <br />
+This function refers to the total number of food items in the oven. <br />
-However, unlike other functions, it doesn't use mutex for this variable. <br />
+However, unlike other functions, it doesn't use a mutex for this variable. <br />
-So here is vulnerability. <br />
+This creates a vulnerability. <br />
 If we can decrease total food number between checking number time and decreasing number time, we can make race condition, and total food number can be negative. <br />
 <br />

 ## Analyze & Exploit
 <br />

-### leak address
+### Leak addresses
-- If a food in oven is over, it's array is consists with next food info.
+- When a food item in the oven is finished, its array is filled with the next food's information.
 - But if food is 4th, there isn't next food, so we can copy some address which located in there.
 - We can leak tls_addr and heap_addr.
 <br />